The Islamic veil across Europe

-In 2016 France introduced a controversial ban on women's full-body swimsuits, known as "burkinis"; Prime Minister Manuel Valls called them "the affirmation of political Islam in the public space".
+In 2016 France introduced a controversial ban on women's full-body swimsuits, known as "burkinis".
+Prime Minister Manuel Valls called the swimsuits "the affirmation of political Islam in the public space".

 The burkini ban, imposed by French Riviera mayors, was later lifted in seaside resorts after France's top administrative court overruled the law.

 France has about five million Muslims - the largest Muslim minority in Western Europe - but it is thought only about 2,000 women wear full veils.